-Two of the Company's four non-executive directors are fluent in Spanish and English, and three of the four Executive Officers are either native, fluent or conversant in Spanish and fluent in English.
+Two of the Company's four non-executive directors are fluent in Spanish and English, and one of the three Executive Officers is either native, fluent or conversant in Spanish and fluent in English.
 Local business in Chile is conducted largely in Spanish and the members of the Company's management team located in Chile who deal directly with employees in Chile and external consultants are all native Spanish speakers.
 In addition, the senior management team and the Company's advisors in Chile are fluent in English.
 Therefore, there is no material language barrier.